ServeResume/react-resume-builder/README.md

 License
 ------
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT license, Copyright (c) 2018 [ResumeInDesign](https://www.resumeindesign.com).
+For more information see [LICENSE.md](/LICENSE.md).